 The height of the season is from February until May, so the summer months are not as crowded and hotel rates can be cut in half.
-It was steamy hot with temperatures in the 100’s, but low humidity made it bearable.
-Some of the bars and restaurants won’t open until later this month, but it didn’t matter to us since we had a fantastic restaurant on site at the Colony Palms Hotel.
+It was steamy hot with temperatures in the 100s, but low humidity made it bearable.
+Some of the bars and restaurants won’t open until later this month, but it didn’t matter since I had a fantastic restaurant on site at the Colony Palms Hotel.

 Built and opened in 1936, The Colony Palms is a boutique hotel within walking distance to the north end of downtown Palm Springs.
-Although our room wasn’t large, it was sufficient with the dreamiest bed that I’ve ever slept in.
-The bath was spa-like, larger than our New York kitchen and complete with a shower large enough for two.
-A little cafe table outside the second-floor room overlooking the pool area completed our personal quarters.
-But the real heavenly aspect of the Colony Palms is the outdoor space.
+Although my room wasn’t large, it was sufficient with the dreamiest bed that I’ve ever slept in.
+The bath was spa-like, larger than my New York kitchen and complete with a walk-in shower.
+A little café table outside the second-floor room overlooking the pool area completed my quarters.
+The heavenly aspect of the Colony Palms is the outdoor public spaces.

 |Cabanas at the Colony Palms Hotel|